-Index of American Indian languages Index of American Indian cultures What's new on our site today!
+American Indian languages American Indian cultures What's new on our site today!

 Question: What is a "blood quantum," and why do American Indians argue about it so much?

 Well, the way the government defines whether someone is a "real" Indian or not is they measure their blood.
-They have some arcane way of doing this by dividing the number of generations since all your ancestors were pure-blood by the number of marriages with people who aren't pure-blood.
+They have some arcane way of calculating this by dividing the number of generations since all your ancestors were pure-blood by the number of marriages with people who aren't pure-blood.
 By their counting, I think I'm 7/8 Indian.
-Some of it is Muskogee, but they don't care about that.
+Some of it is Muskogee instead of Cherokee, but they don't care about that.
 They're just trying to see how close we are or are not to white.
 We argue about this so much because nobody likes it.
-It's a really bad way to define somebody's culture and almost everyone agrees on that, but everyone can't agree on a better way, so there's a lot of complaining and it doesn't change.
+It's a really bad way to define somebody's culture and almost everyone agrees on that, but everyone can't agree on a better kind of system, so there's a lot of complaining and it doesn't change.

 Actually, the more I think about the non-Indians--or people with very, very tenuous Indian ancestry who know nothing about the culture--trying to be Indians, the more I think it's not so bad.
 I will admit, I can get very annoyed by wanna-be's.
 Especially, when I was younger they used to think I knew about drugs, and I could get them magic mushrooms or something.
 Now they just think I can get them a spirit guide.
 I guess that's progress.
 But anyway, my point is this: assimilation has devastated us.
 They took us and sent us to boarding schools as children to rob us of our languages.
 They made our religions illegal.
 They turned our culture into something for history class only.
 Now, some yuppie white girl finds out she had a Cherokee great-great-great-grandmother, or somebody says she did, and she wants to be a Cherokee.
 Well, why not?
 In the past, a lot of Indians had rituals where you could take the place of the dead.
 So if someone killed my son, maybe he could end our families' fighting by giving me one of his sons, to take the place of the one he killed.
 Maybe these "wannabes" have come to take the place of what we have lost.
 Why not accept them?
 Not make them citizens of our nations, perhaps, but let's take them in and teach them our ways and our languages and help them raise their children to be some of us.
 Maybe they do have a little bit of Indian blood and it's finding its way back to us.
 That's what I think.
 White people assimilated us.
 Why turn away those who want to assimilate back?